katriellucas/lecarde-2/README.md

 ## Changelog

+#### [0.6.2] - 2023-04-10

+`ADDED` - Recovered Spanish and German script on the repository.
+`ADDED` - Several instances where the dialogue is missing from German text.
+`FIXED` - Position of most German plain-text.
+`FIXED` - Several German text alignments.
+`FIXED` - Most of German character font.

 #### [0.6.2] - 2023-04-09

 `ADDED` - Several instances where the dialogue is missing from Spanish text.
 `FIXED` - Position of most Spanish plain-text.
 `FIXED` - Several Spanish text alignments.